Hardvan/DTL-Project/README.md

 5. Create a Pull Request from your forked repository (Click on the `New Pull Request` button located at the top of your repo)

 6. Wait for your PR review and merge approval!

+## Some Important Notes

+- Click anywhere on the website at the start to play the audio message from the chatbot.
+(This is because of Google Chrome's [autoplay policy](https://developer.chrome.com/blog/autoplay/))